-Our latest fable, The Butterfly and the Rose teaches a lesson about loyalty, and will transport you to a summer garden in full bloom thanks to our illustrations by Fernanda Ribeiro.
+Our latest fable, The Butterfly and the Rose teaches a lesson about loyalty.
+Hopefully, it will transport you to a summer garden in full bloom thanks to Fernanda Ribeiro‘s illustrations.

-As ever, Alphabet Zoo, illustrated by animal wrangler extraordinaire, Tim Budgen, brings you rhyming magic and mayhem.
+As ever, Alphabet Zoo, is illustrated by animal wrangler extraordinaire, Tim Budgen.
+It brings you rhyming even more magic and mayhem.
 We’ve reached letters H and I, which means wacky hyenas, wallowing hippos, cool iguanas and a mountaineering ibex.
 Do not miss our free monthly packs, which you can download here.
 They come with facts, jokes, puzzles and animal alphabet posters to collect.

-There’s more to Storytime than stories, so you can also look forward to activity ideas and suggestions throughout the issue, including puzzles, drawing, colouring, a craft, book recommendations and a bumper prize bundle from Little Tiger Press too!
+Surprisingly, there’s more to Storytime than stories, hence you can also look forward to activity ideas and suggestions throughout the issue.
+These include puzzles, drawing, colouring, a craft, book recommendations and another bumper book prize from Little Tiger Press!
 Make sure you enter here.
-As we say in the issue, we’re all about short stories with big ideas.
+As we say in the issue, above all, we’re about short stories with big ideas.